2025 Academy Awards Odds and Predictions

 • Black Box Diaries (+1400)

-The material is hard-hitting and devastating, so that alone probably gives it the leg up.
-It’s also won at the IDFA awards, the Berlin International Film Festival, the Gotham Awards, the National Board of Review, and others.
+The material in both films is hard-hitting and devastating, and I don’t envy the Academy when it comes to voting on this award.
+No Other Land did win at the IDFA awards, the Berlin International Film Festival, the Gotham Awards, the National Board of Review, and others.

 Best International Feature

-Emilia Perez is probably going to come up short in a ton of categories at the 2025 Oscars, which is admittedly a bit deflating considering how much it’s up for.
+Emilia Perez will probably come up short in a ton of categories at the 2025 Oscars, which is a bit deflating considering how much it’s up for.
+That said, the crowded field combined with the recent controversy surrounding the film’s star may well be enough to thwart it in most major categories.

 Best Makeup

 This is a very competitive category, as most of these films had amazing makeup and costume work done.
-Nosferatu is a sneaky sleeper at +500, while Emilia Perez offers awesome value at +1400.
-I think if you’re going away from the favorite in this spot, though, it has to be Wicked.
+Nosferatu is a sneaky sleeper at +800, while Emilia Perez offers awesome value at +2500.
+I think if you’re going away from the favorite in this spot, though, it has to be Wicked at the updated +500 number.

-Obviously Wicked stood out more for it’s killer soundtrack and the emotional depth of it’s characters, but the makeup and costume team also created a dazzling and fantastical world.
-Of course, all roads still lead to The Substance.
+Obviously Wicked stood out more for its killer soundtrack and the emotional depth of its characters, but the makeup and costume team also created a dazzling and fantastical world.
+Of course, all roads still lead to The Substance, which is a fairly heavy favorite now listed at -1200.

 Best Original Score